 3DS firmware 11.17.0 was recently released.
 Here’s what you should know:

-- If your device is running Luma 10.2.1 or higher, it is 100% safe to update.
-You can check your Luma version by holding (Select) while booting your device.
+- If your console is running Luma 10.2.1 or higher, it is 100% safe to update.
+You can check your Luma version by holding (Select) while booting your console.

-- If your device is on an older Luma version, you should update Luma before you update your device to 11.17.0.
+- If your console is on an older Luma version, you should update Luma before you update your console to 11.17.0.

-- If your device does not yet have custom firmware, do NOT update to the latest version, as installation methods may be more difficult.
+- If your console does not yet have custom firmware, do NOT update to the latest version unless this guide instructs you to.

 Yes, you can still install custom firmware on your 3DS, even after the closure of eShop.

 I am on the latest system version.
-Is my device hackable without any external hardware/prerequisites?
+Is my console hackable without any external hardware/prerequisites?

 It depends on your console model.
-At the moment, New 3DS / New 3DS XL / New 2DS XL is able to be modded on 11.17.0 without any prerequisites (e.g. eShop titles, physical items), while 3DS / 3DS XL / 2DS is not.
+At the moment, New 3DS / New 3DS XL / New 2DS XL is able to be modded on 11.17.0 without any prerequisites (e.g. eShop titles, physical items), while 3DS / 3DS XL / 2DS requires additional software or hardware.

-The instructions are the same for all retail 3DS, 3DS XL, 2DS, New 3DS, New 3DS XL, and New 2DS XL devices.
-If your system version string displays as “0.0.0-0”, then you may have a developer unit.
+This guide is compatible with all retail 3DS-family devices (3DS, 3DS XL, 2DS, New 3DS, New 3DS XL, New 2DS XL).
+If your system version string is displayed as “0.0.0-0”, then you may have a developer unit.

 How risky is hacking my console?

-Bricks are now effectively impossible unless you are purposely trying to brick your device.
+Bricks are now effectively impossible unless you are purposely trying to brick your console.

 Can I run awesome homebrew and emulators with this?